Palettes

 Naming Conventions

-- Use descriptive names: "Acme Corp Brand" instead of "Palette 1"
+- Be descriptive: "Acme Corp Brand" rather than "Palette 1"

 - Include version numbers for iterations: "Website v2"